Ea Beck

-Ea Beck is a small river in South Yorkshire, England, that flows eastwards into the River Don at Thorpe-in-Balne.
+The Ea Beck, also spelled Eaubeck or Eau Beck, is a small river in South Yorkshire, England, that flows eastwards into the River Don at Thorpe-in-Balne.
 The Environment Agency lists the beck as starting at South Elmsall, but mapping lists the beck with several names along its course.
 The beck has twice flooded areas and villages that it passes through in the 21st century.

 Toponymy

 The derivation of the name Ea for the beck has at least two possibilities: Oliver Rackham suggested that the name Ea indicates a drained or altered river-course, which was a common Anglo-Saxon term for drained fenland rivers in East Anglia, Hampshire and the peatlands of Yorkshire around the River Don.
-Eilert Ekwall suggests the word ēa has the same route (Old Norse) and means just river, being used as a root for the rivers Eye, Ray, Rea and Yeo.
+Eilert Ekwall suggests the word ēa has the same root (Old Norse) and means just river, being used as a root for the rivers Eye, Ray, Rea and Yeo.

 Catchment area overview

-The beck is recorded by the Environment Agency as being 32 km long, and draining a catchment area of 92 km2.
-However, on Ordnance Survey mapping, it is labelled as The Beck, Hague Hall Beck, Smallholme and Tilts Drain, and Thorpe Marsh Drain.
+Different authorities give different names to the watercourse.
+The Environment Agency record the Ea Beck as being 32 km long, and draining a catchment area of 92 km2.
+However, on Ordnance Survey mapping, various sections are named Hague Hall Beck, The Beck, Hampole Dike, Old Ea Beck, Smallholme and Tilts Drain, and Thorpe Marsh Drain, with no mention of Ea Beck.
+Doncaster Council suggest that the Ea Beck is the watercourse formed by the confluence of The Skell and Hampole Dike, downstream of Humber Head Bridge.

-The beck runs through a former coal mining area, though the river valleys is known for its magnesian limestone deposits around the Doncaster area.
+The beck runs through a former coal mining area, though the river valley is known for its magnesian limestone deposits around the Doncaster area.
+The course of the beck has been heavily altered, especially in its lower reaches, due to the coal seams found in that area which needed to be free from water ingress.
+Mining subsidence has led to the beck being modified with raised banks and pumps to effectively drain the water away.
+Colliery pumping programmes and raised banks along the river's course were implemented under the Doncaster Drainage Act of 1929.